Rainbow Moon Review: Why This Hidden Gem Deserves a Spot on Your Playlist!

 • Doesn’t use any Vita unique features like a touchscreen.

-• DLC is shortcut micro transactions.
+• DLC is a shortcut for micro transactions.

 • Food mechanic is more of an annoyance than a move forward.